 - Make your own Bread chips from stale bread her.

 - Freeze food plastic free in glass, cloth, paper or cans.

-- Cook fresh and avoid waste-producing to-go and convenience meals.
+- Cook fresh and avoid waste-producing to-go and ready-made meals.

-- Stock up so you can avoid rushing orders to delivery services when things might get stressful.
+- Stock up a little so that you can avoid ordering from delivery services in a hurry if things get stressful.